TheBull8/FastApi/README.md

-# ultimate-fastapi-tutorial
+# ultimate-fastapi
-The Ultimate FastAPI Tutorial
+The Ultimate FastAPI

 For detailed explanations and to follow along: